 - Complete a minimum of 45 units of work in letter-graded courses in this University.

-- Earn a grade point average (GPA) of 3.50 or above in all work taken at SUN and cumulatively (transfer and SUN work).
+- Earn a grade point average (GPA) of 3.50 or above in all work taken at CSUN and cumulatively (transfer and CSUN work).

 - The level of honors is based on the grade point average in all undergraduate courses, including transfer work (cumulative).

 The level of honors is determined as follows:

 Summa Cum Laude - GPA of 3.90 or above